 Person Exhibiting Symptoms

+If any person becomes unwell while staying in the lodge they are requested to return to home (usual place of residence) and get tested.

-If any person staying at the Lodge starts to feel unwell and exhibit the symptoms of COVID-19, they are required to self-isolate to their bedroom and advise the Manager.
+If any person staying at the Lodge starts to feel unwell and exhibit the symptoms of COVID-19 and are unable to return home they are then required to self-isolate to their bedroom and advise the Manager.

 The Manager will coordinate with the person, how and where they are able to get tested within the resort.